Oklahoma

 III.
 Expungement, sealing & other record relief

 Beginning in 2014, and continuing each year since, Oklahoma has made it progressively easier for individuals to have their criminal records “expunged” (sealed).
-The 2014 amendments to 22 Okla.
-Stat.
-Ann. § 18 reduced the waiting time for expungement in cases of deferred adjudication of misdemeanor charges from two years to one, without regard to prior misdemeanor convictions.
-In the years since, eligibility categories have expanded, waiting periods of been reduced, and bars in prior convictions have been eliminated.
-In 2022, sealing of some convictions was made automatic.
-Eligibility for relief as of the date of this profile (except as noted) is described below.
+The 2014 amendments to Okla.
+Stat. tit.
+22 § 18 reduced the waiting time for expungement in cases of deferred adjudication of misdemeanor charges from two years to one, without regard to prior misdemeanor convictions.
+In the years since, eligibility categories have expanded, waiting periods have been reduced, and bars in prior convictions have been eliminated.

-A. Expungement of convictions
+A. Expungement (sealing) of convictions

 Felony convictions: In 2018 Oklahoma for the first time made felonies eligible for expungement (sealing) without requiring that the person first be pardoned, and it further tinkered with the eligibility criteria the following year in 2019.
 This recent series of changes is discussed below.

 Effective November 1, 2018, a person may apply to the court for expungement of a single nonviolent felony conviction 5 years after completion of sentence, if the person has not been convicted of any other felony, or a separate misdemeanor in the past seven (7) years, and if no felony or misdemeanor charges are pending.
-22 Okla.
-Stat.
-Ann. § 18(A)(12) (as amended by SB 650 (2018) and SB 815 (2019).
+Okla.
+Stat. tit.
+22 § 18(A)(12) (as amended by SB 650 (2018) and SB 815 (2019).
 Offenses arising out of the same transaction or occurrence shall be treated as one conviction and offense. § 18(D).
 In addition to omitting the requirement that the conviction first be pardoned, the 2018 law reduced the applicable waiting period from 10 years to five; and deleted a requirement that the person have no prior felonies, or any separate misdemeanor in the past 15 years.

 In 2019, expungement eligibility was further expanded by SB 815 and HB 1269.
 Effective November 1, 2019, a person convicted of not more than two felony offenses, neither of which is of serious violence or requires registration as a sex offender, may petition to have the record expunged 10 years after completion of sentence.
-22 Okla.
-Stat.
-Ann. § 18(A)(13) (as amended by SB 815 (2019).
+Okla.
+Stat. tit.
+22 § 18(A)(13) (as amended by SB 815 (2019).
 Requirements in the 2018 law that multiple felony convictions first be pardoned and that the individual wait 20 years were repealed.

 Also in 2019, HB1269 extended expungement eligibility to persons convicted of a nonviolent felony offense which was subsequently reclassified as a misdemeanor under Oklahoma law, 30 days after completion of sentence, if restitution ordered by the court has been paid in full and any treatment program has been successfully completed. § 18(A)(15).
 The court has discretion to grant or deny the petition, and is not prohibited from considering other court debt, but the burden is on the state to show harm to the public outweighs harm to the defendant.
 Waters v.
 State, 472 P.3d 705, 707 (Okla.
 Civ.
 App.
 2020).

-In 2022, HB 3024 authorized expungement for up to two felony charges dismissed after deferred judgment or sentencing (2022).
-22 Okla.
-Stat.
-Ann. § 18(A)(14).
+In 2022, HB 3024 authorized expungement for up to two felony charges dismissed after deferred judgment or sentencing (2022). § 18(A)(14).
 See section on deferred dispositions below.

 B. Deferred adjudication and expungement

-In cases where a person with no prior felony convictions is charged with a misdemeanor or minor felony, the court may defer judgment for a period not to exceed seven years, and may require a defendant to make restitution and meet a variety of community-based conditions, including up to 90 days in jail.
-22 Okla.
-Stat.
-Ann. § 991c(A).
+In cases where a person with no prior felony convictions is charged with a misdemeanor or minor felony, the court may defer judgment for a period not to exceed seven years.
+It may require a defendant to make restitution and meet a variety of community-based conditions, including up to 90 days in jail.
+Okla.
+Stat. tit.
+22 § 991c(A).
 This program “shall apply only to defendants who have not been previously convicted of a felony offense and have not received more than one deferred judgment for a felony offense within the ten (10) years previous to the commission of the pending offense,” unless the district attorney grants a waiver. § 991c(H).
 Defendants found guilty or who plead guilty or nolo contendere to a sex offense required by law to register pursuant to the Sex Offenders Registration Act are not eligible. § 991c(I).
 Upon successful completion of probation, the court “shall order the verdict or plea of guilty or plea of nolo contendere to be expunged from the record and the charge shall be dismissed with prejudice to any further action.” § 991c(C).
 The defendant may petition the court to have the filing of the indictment and the dismissal expunged from the public index and docket sheet. § 991c(C)(5).
 The effect of expungement under this provision is to delete from the court docket, except that the clerk of the court keeps a record for criminal history purposes. § 991c(C).
-See also Oklahoma Community Sentencing Act, 22 Okla.
-Stat.
-Ann. §§ 988.1 et seq.
+See also Oklahoma Community Sentencing Act, Okla.
+Stat. tit.
+22 §§ 988.1 et seq.
 “Defendants qualifying under Section 18 of this title may petition the court to have the filing of the indictment and the dismissal expunged from the public index and docket sheet.
 This section shall not be mutually exclusive of Section 18 of this title.” § 991c(C)(5).

-Expungement after deferred adjudication: Expungement is available for those who successfully complete deferred adjudication under 22 Okla.
-Stat.
-Ann. §§ 18(A)(8), (9) and (14).
+Expungement after deferred adjudication: Expungement is available for those who successfully complete deferred adjudication under Okla.
+Stat. tit.
+22 §§ 18(A)(8), (9) and (14).
 Subsection (A)(8) authorizes expungement for those charged with a misdemeanor who have never been convicted of a felony, with no charges pending, after one year.
 Subsection (A)(9) authorizes expungement for those charged with a non-violent felony who have no prior felony convictions after five years.
 In 2022, HB 3024 added (A)(14) which authorizes expungement for those charged with up to two felonies after 10 years, if no felony or misdemeanor charges are pending, with no mention of disqualifying prior felony convictions.

 Deferred sentencing and probation for first-time drug offenses: Under a separate statutory authority, persons not previously convicted of drug offenses under state or federal law are eligible for deferred sentencing leading to automatic expungement.
-63 Okla.
-Stat.
-Ann. § 2-410(A).
+Okla.
+Stat. tit.
+63 § 2-410(A).
 Conditions of probation may include participation in a treatment program.
 Id.
 Following expungement, the arrest or conviction “shall not thereafter be regarded as an arrest or conviction for purposes of employment, civil rights, or any statute, regulation, license, questionnaire or any other public or private purpose.” § 2-410(B).
 However, an expunged conviction may be treated as a predicate offense in any subsequent recidivist drug prosecution for a period of ten years, provided there has been no conviction for misdemeanor involving moral turpitude or felony in the interim.
 Id.

 C. Non-conviction records

-Expungement means “the sealing of criminal records, as well as any public civil record, involving actions brought by and against the State of Oklahoma arising from the same arrest, transaction or occurrence.”
-22 Okla.
-Stat Ann. § 18(B).
-Expunged conviction records (including those for pardoned offenses) and records expunged following successful completion of probation remain available to law enforcement and may be used in subsequent prosecutions. § 18(D).
+Expungement is defined to mean “the sealing of criminal records, as well as any public civil record, involving actions brought by and against the State of Oklahoma arising from the same arrest, transaction or occurrence.”
+Okla.
+Stat. tit.
+22 § 18(B).

 Public and private agencies shall not require an individual to disclose a sealed record: